B-roll: US service members participate in multinational academics during African Lion 26

-African Lion 26 participants attend classroom instruction during AL26 academics at Southern Zone Headquarters, Agadir, Morocco, April 21, 2026.
+Multinational service members attend noncommissioned officer development classroom instruction during African Lion 26 academics at Southern Zone Headquarters, Agadir, Morocco, April 23, 2026.
 The exercise’s multinational academics engaged approximately 400 students across more than 20 military subjects, increasing a shared understanding of best practices.

 |Date Taken: